AdolfoGonzalez112/WHSTechNotes/journal.md

 1: Im feeling good 2.
 Tests 3.
 Talk to people about my situation 4.
 Pass al my classes, by wanting to pass 10th grade 5. my parents because theyre family
 # April 4, 2025
 AI can help me study for the STAAR by giving practice questions and explaining things i dont understand.
 It can also help me stay organized and focused.The best part of an AI tutor is that it can explain things clearly and as many times as i need.
 I would use it because it would make studying easier and less stressful.
+# April 14, 2025
+Banning cell phones and social media in schools can help reduce distractions and bullying, which may improve focus and learning.
+However, it might also limit students’ ability to communicate in emergencies or use helpful apps for schoolwork.

+If my school had these restrictions, I’d understand the purpose but hope for a balanced approach.
+Phones could be allowed during breaks, so students still have some freedom while staying focused in class.